Best gravel wheelsets 2025: The best wheels for off-road and aggressive riding

-During the gravel category ascendancy before the equipment was as specific and well developed as it is now, even the best gravel bikes came with either road wheelsets that were really too narrow for wider tyres or cyclocross wheelsets that are built for a slightly different use case and type of riding.
+During the gravel category ascendancy, before the equipment was as specific and well developed as it is now, even the best gravel bikes came with either road wheelsets that were too narrow for wider tyres or cyclocross wheelsets that are built for slightly different use cases and type of riding.
 Now we have gravel-specific everything, from the best gravel bike shoes to the best gravel race bikes.

 Fast forward a few years and there is a broad spectrum of gravel bike-specific wheelsets to choose from in both 650b and 700c sizes.
 Current gravel wheelsets are lightweight but strong and wide enough to cope with off-road abuse.
 They provide a far better fit for the best gravel tyres (particularly tubeless ones) than in years gone by.

-If you are still not too sure where to start when it comes to choosing a new wheelset we've got a useful guide at the bottom of the page to help you make the right decision for your type of riding.
+If you are still unsure where to start when choosing a new wheelset, we have a useful guide at the bottom of the page to help you make the right decision for your type of riding.

 Quick list

-As good on the road as off, the Roval Terra wheelset is stiff and lightweight.
-Tipping the scales at 1250 grams.
+As good on the road as off, the Zipp 303 Firecrest wheelset is stiff, wide, aero and decently lightweight.

 The best gravel wheelsets you can buy today